-With that in mind, we've used our team's expertise—developed over years of working with students, parents, and college admissions officers—to create a library of resources that you can use as you navigate the college journey.
+With that in mind, we've used our team's expertise—developed over years of working with students, parents, and college admissions officers—to create a library of free resources that you can use as you navigate the college journey.

 Guide to Engagement In High School: The i4 Framework

 The most successful college applicants have engaged in activities that are based on their interests, aptitudes, and motivations.
 This guide presents our i4 framework and walks you through how your student can optimize their interest, involvement, initiative, and impact to successfully engage during high school and develop into a strong college applicant.

 Guide To Highly Selective Colleges

 Applying to a highly selective college can be daunting, but if your student has their heart set on one, there are some guidelines they can follow to help them stand out from the crowd.
 This guide discusses what highly selective colleges look for in students, how to achieve "depth" in activities, and the importance of having a specific application strategy for the most selective schools.